 - Fantastic support options.
 WordPress has hundreds of articles that guide you through using it.
 If that’s not enough, there are thousands of help posts written by bloggers you can find using Google when you run into a problem.
 If that’s not enough, you can turn to the WordPress forums, which are very active.

 Each website builder has its own strengths and weaknesses, but if I had to pick one that’s appropriate for the widest range of situations, I’d pick Wix.

 But consider the type of website that you’re building, what features you’d like, and your technical background (if any) before picking one.

 Most builders have free plans, so take some time to try the ones you’re curious about.
-But before you start building your actual website, take some time to plan out the best way to do it.
-Here are some articles that may help:
+But before you start building your actual website, take some time to plan out the best way to do it:

 - The Best Homepage Practices – 9 Crucial Elements

 - 9 Fundamental Concepts For Effective Web Design